 The rules about backdating depend on whether the relief is mandatory or discretionary.

-You can backdate claims for mandatory relief to 1 April 2000.
+You can backdate claims for mandatory relief for the last 6 years.

 You can only apply for discretionary relief up to the 30 September following the 1 April - 31 March period the application relates to.
 This means you must apply for any relief for the rating year ending 31 March 2023 before 31 August 2023 to allow us time to consider your application.